 Most shops sell a straightforward green or black tea with milk and perhaps some sweetener added.
 But while this was and still is a popular choice, the Taiwanese sense of culinary adventure always desires something new.

 These days, teashops will offer a wide variety of teas and flavors to entice their adventurous clientele.
 Common flavors include strawberry, honeydew melon, apple, passion fruit, mango, and many many more.

 For those that aren’t too keen on tea, there are coffee versions of the drink while those that are lactose intolerant can try one of the many milk free variants.

 It’s not quite clear why this particular drink took root while so many other food and drink fads faded into obscurity.
-Perhaps it’s the fact that people here drink tea like other nations drink water or maybe it’s because it’s an ideal snack/drink combo for people on the go.
+Perhaps it’s the fact that people here drink tea like other places drink water or maybe it’s because it’s an ideal snack/drink combo for people on the go.

 The most likely reason though, is that it’s not just one drink but a thousand reinventions of the original.
-Yes, we still call it pearl milk tea but with so many variations found in so many tea shops throughout the country, often the only thing they have in common is the pearls, and even those can be flavored.
+Yes, we still call it pearl milk tea but with so many variations found in so many tea shops throughout Taiwan, often the only thing they have in common is the pearls, and even those can be flavored.

-Taiwan has always been a country of innovation, but it’s still incredible that such a simple thing as a cup of tea can have so many new leases of life.
+Taiwan has always been a place of innovation, but it’s still incredible that such a simple thing as a cup of tea can have so many new leases of life.
 Next time you’re in Taiwan, make the local pearl milk tea shop your first port of call.